1995 Seattle Mariners season: In popular culture

 The Mariners' ALDS run is the subject of the song, My Oh My, by Seattle-based rapper, Macklemore.

 Chicago-based band Coping has a song titled "'95 Mariners."

 In July 2019, the MLB Network released MLB Network Presents: The 1995 Mariners, Saving Baseball in Seattle.

+The team's playoff run received a dedicated segment in Jon Bois' docuseries The History of the Seattle Mariners, titled "The Battle for Seattle".